 Two-Factor Authentication Issues

 What’s happening: Google is asking for a verification code and you can’t complete it.
+This is managed by your Google account, not PULSEIntel Pro:- Check your phone — Google may be sending a verification prompt to your phone

 - Use backup codes — If you set up backup codes for your Google account, you can use one